abao27/alanxbao.github.io/README.md

 ## *UCSD Radiology Research*
 **Skills**: Statistics, Data Analysis and Visualization, Matlab

-As a research intern for UCSD Radiology, I (did some statistical and data fitting and visualization with matlab or sum)
+As a research intern for UCSD Radiology, I statistically analyzed knee data and visualized it using a pre-written Matlab program.
+Read more about the research in the links below.

 [Link to abstract](https://drive.google.com/file/d/14HTdGWiZePESkoU4TQ5-qmgxxBq_0krJ/view?usp=sharing)  \|  [ISMRM Pitch (#0532)](https://www.ismrm.org/22/program-files/PP-17.htm)